Streamsong

 Streamsong Resort is a golf and spa resort developed by The Mosaic Company in Bowling Green, Florida on a 16,000 acre property near Fort Meade, Florida.
 The resort includes a 228-room hotel and three golf courses built on the site of a former phosphate strip mine.
 Fishing on various lakes and clay-shooting are also offered.

+On January 13, 2023, Mosaic sold Streamsong Resort to a subsidiary of Kemper Sports Management, LLC. for 160 million dollars.